cyber-soul-security/What-is-SoulEyez/README.md

 </div>

 ## 🔥 What is SoulEyez? <br>
-**SoulEyez** is a next-generation **CLI toolkit for pentesters**, designed to give you enhanced visibility, automation, and speed during offensive security engagements.
+**SoulEyez is a next-generation CLI toolkit for pentesters, designed to bring enhanced visibility, automation, intelligence, and speed to offensive security engagements.**
+Built for clarity.
+Powered for performance.
+Crafted with soul.

-This repo currently contains concept documentation and early foundations as we build toward our first alpha release.
+This repo contains concept documentation, architecture foundations, and early components as we move toward our first **alpha release.**

 ---